benmarwick/ctv-archaeology/README.md

 -  [Michael Baxter's 'Notes on Quantitative Archaeology using R'](http://www.mikemetrics.com/r-chaeology/4568129078)
 -   [GitHub repository for this Task View](https://github.com/benmarwick/ctv-archaeology)

+When making an addition to the list below, please ensure the date is after the authors only, and only in the format `(YYYY).` Please ensure the entire reference is on a single line.
+This will ensure the list can be easily quantified for visualisation etc., e.g. at https://github.com/benmarwick/archaepaperswithcode

 ## Publications that include R code

 Allison, James R. (2019).
 Ceramic Production and Exchange among the Virgin Anasazi, 30 Years Later, _KIVA_, 85:4, 289-312, <http://doi.org/10.1080/00231940.2019.1689660>